-Macmillan Learning is a leader in the education publishing and EdTech industries, with a target market of over 9,000 colleges and 50,000 high schools in USA and Canada.
-Their partnerships with many of the world’s best researchers, educators, and administrators, as well as their emphasis on top quality content drive their business.
-Macmillan Learning teamed up with Ribbonfish, who specializes in offering service solutions to the media and publishing industries, to answer the changing needs of the education industry – helping both students and instructors improve their outcomes.
+Macmillan Learning is a leader in the education publishing and EdTech industries, with a target market of over 9,000 colleges and 50,000 high schools in the USA and Canada.
+Their partnerships with many of the world’s best researchers, educators, and administrators, as well as their emphasis on top quality content, drive their business.
+Macmillan Learning teamed up with Ribbonfish, who specializes in offering service solutions to the media and publishing industries, to answer the changing needs of the education industry - helping both students and instructors improve their outcomes.

 A Technology Strategy for an Evolving Industry

 Macmillan Learning observed how the education industry has been evolving over the years and realized that they need a strategy to answer to the rapid developments that are taking place in this industry.
 Key among their goals was responding to market needs faster and providing students with interactive digital solutions to support their education.

 However, the education industry is a seasonal one and Macmillan Learning wanted to ensure their new solutions caused the least amount of disruption, particularly during peak times.
 Another important consideration was the internal organizational structure.
 “You can’t develop a technology strategy in isolation, we need to be mindful of both the structure and culture of an organization.
 The culture needs to be improved, particularly when partnering with others and the structure needs to be standardized across the various teams,” says Sagar Bujbal, VP technology at Macmillan Learning.